vsaarinen/lucify-refugees/README.md

-# The flow of underage asylum seekers to Finland
+# The flow of underage asylum seekers travelling alone to Finland

 A visualization of the flow of underage asylum seekers to Finland from 2011 onwards.
 Based on our [visualization of asylum applicants in Europe](https://github.com/lucified/lucify-refugees).
 See it in action [here](http://underage-asylum.saarinen.info/).